mjdecker/mjdecker.github.io/_projects/cs2/linked-list.md

     * `find` - Return the node with given string value, if it does not exist return `nullptr`
     * Testing
         * There are a provided set of tests to validate your implementation of the above.
 These are run by auto-grader, but not Visual Studio.
+        * In order to provide this testing, some of the above constructors/methods may require other constructors/methods (including those from iteration 2) to be implemented.

 ## Iteration 1 Rubric
 * [] No use of using namespace (if use -25 points)